The Gallery Studio Theatre

 It is probably every Theatre Company’s dream to have their own performance, rehearsal and meeting space and certainly it is a dream that we at Gallery have cherished for some time now.

-We took possession of the building in May and are currently moving in, making it our own and have started rehearsing our first production that will take place in our new home ‘The Mystery of Edwin Drood’.
-We hope that you will be as thrilled as we are to embark upon the next exciting phase in the development of Gallery Players.
+We took possession of the building in May 2021 and we hope that you will be as thrilled as we are to embark upon the next exciting phase in the development of Gallery Players.